ART IN PUBLIC PLACES

 Public Art Master Art Plan or Master Art Plan meansa five-year plan developed to further define the City as a unique city of artistry and beauty while ensuring open access to Public Art.
 The Master Art Plan identifies locational placement priorities, standards for installation, detailed criteria for Artist and artwork selection, and a Conservation/Extraordinary and Ordinary Maintenance protocol.

-Publicly Accessible with regard to Art in Public Places means exterior locations that are highly visible and accessible twenty-four hours a day, seven days a week at no charge to public.
+Publicly Accessible with regard to Art in Public Places means exterior locations that are highly visible from public rights-of-way and accessible twenty-four hours a day, seven days a week at no charge to public.

 Remodel with regard to Art in Public Places means any construction or renovation to an existing structure other than repair or maintenance.